-The ACS data and these screening tools were used to identify environmental justice communities within the study area.
+The ACS data and these screening tools were used to describe community character within the study area.

-Comparisons of race, income, and limited English proficiency are provided between the study area's census block groups and the following geographies: project municipalities (i.e., Newark, Bayonne, and Jersey City); project counties (i.e., Essex and Hudson); commuter "catchment" counties or counties having at least a portion of land area within one-hour drive time of Downtown Jersey City and the Holland Tunnel via Interstate Route 78 west of Interchange 14 and the NJ Turnpike south of Interchange 14 (i.e., Hunterdon, Somerset, Morris, Union, Essex, Mercer, Monmouth, and Middlesex); and New Jersey as a whole.
+To assist the Authority in compliance with Title VI of the Civil Rights Act, comparisons of race, income, and limited English proficiency are provided between the study area's census block groups and the following geographies: project municipalities (i.e., Newark, Bayonne, and Jersey City); project counties (i.e., Essex and Hudson); commuter "catchment" counties or counties having at least a portion of land area within one-hour drive time of Downtown Jersey City and the Holland Tunnel via Interstate Route 78 west of Interchange 14 and the NJ Turnpike south of Interchange 14 (i.e., Hunterdon, Somerset, Morris, Union, Essex, Mercer, Monmouth, and Middlesex); and New Jersey as a whole.